qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 require it to fail there.
 If it still passes, the test is not testing what its name says and the `proof-*` cell is what says so.

+`check_bit_coverage.py` holds that rule against the tree: every bit in `sbkftoptions.h` has a `proof-*` that clears it, or an exemption with the reason it is demonstrated elsewhere; every `proof-*` clears a bit the enum has and proves a registered test; and the entries add up to the `test_*` functions.

 One test is expected to FAIL.
 It holds a finding that belongs to another work package, and the line comes out of the registry the day that package is done.
 A run that does not reach the defect reports *skipped*, not ok.